Quadratic Motion Polynomials With Irregular Factorizations

 \section{Motion Polynomials with Irregular Factorizations}

-Now that we have a framework with which to describe rational motions in \CGA and we know how to factorize them, we want to investigate the special class of irregularly factorizable motions.
-As stated in Section~\ref{sub:Polynomials_in_CGA}, in general a motion polynomial only has a finite amount of factorizations and they can be computed by a straightforward algorithm which, however, may fail in some instances.
+Now that we have a framework with which to describe rational motions in \ensuremath{\mathrm{CGA}} and we know how to factorize them, we want to investigate the special class of irregularly factorizable motions.
+As stated in Section~\ref{sub:Decomposition_into_Simple_Motions}, in general a motion polynomial only has a finite amount of factorizations and they can be computed by a straightforward algorithm which, however, may fail in some instances.
 It is precisely those irregular cases that we are interested in.

-As of today, not many examples of irregularly factorizable motion polynomials are known.
+As of today, only few examples of irregularly factorizable motion polynomials are known, the most famous of which are the circular translation \cite{li19} that is, a motion without rotational component whose trajectories are circles and the Villarceau motion \cite{dorst19} whose trajectories are related to Villarceau circles on a torus.
 Our aim is to find a complete description of motion polynomials of degree two with irregular factorizations and provide new examples.
 For this we need to answer the question how irregular factorizability can be stated algebraically.
 We will only be regarding monic polynomials as, by assumption, the leading coefficient is invertible and can therefore be factored out.